jmduke/jmduke-jekyll/notebook.md

 (Maybe at some point I'll try and categorize these.)
 </div>

+It is in dialogue with pain that many beautiful things acquire their value.
+Acquaintance with grief turns out to be one of the more unusual prerequisites of architectural appreciation.
+We might, quite aside from all other requirements, need to be a little sad before buildings can properly touch us.

+...

+What we call a home is merely any place that succeeds in making more consistenly available to us the important truths which the wider world ignores, or which our distracted and irresolute selves have trouble holding onto.  \*\*As we write, so we build: to keep a record of what matters to us.\*\*

+...

+Our jobs make relentless calls on a narrow band of our faculties, reducing our chances of achieving rounded personalities and leaving us to suspect (often in the gathering darkness of a Sunday evening) that much of who we are, or could be, has gone unexplored.

+...

+\> \*The Architecture of Happiness\*, Alain de Botton

 Spend twice as long looking at it as drawing it.

 ...